Ben-Voris/Hunters-Island-2025/docs/README.md

 obvious to our eyes.
 Of the portages we did today, it had the steepest climb&mdash;a real up-and-down.

-Shortly after the portage from Knife Lake, we made camp at around 16:30 on the US (BWCA) side of Ottertrack.
-Compared to the sites in Quetico, this one is notably more heavily used&mdash;and it comes equipped with obnoxious and aggressive chipmunks that we must repeatedly shoo away from our gear.
+Shortly launching on Ottertrack, we made camp at around 16:30 on the US side of the lake.
+Compared to the sites in Quetico, this one is notably more heavily used&mdash;and comes equipped with obnoxious and aggressive chipmunks that we repeatedly shoo away from our gear.

 Saw a lot of loons today.
 One pair let us paddle within 6 feet.